Vishxxi00/TodoBoard/README.md

 5. Open your .env file and change the database fields correspond to your configuration.
 6. Run php artisan key:generate
 7. Run php artisan migrate
-8. Run php artisan db:seed
-9. Run npm install
+8. Run npm install
-10. Run npm run dev
+9. Run npm run dev
-11. Visit the application in the browser
+10. Visit the application in the browser